aquamarinepk/todo/README.md

 <img src="docs/img/todo-list-users.png" alt="TODO application screenshot" />

+> **Is development on this project halted?
+Not at all.**
+> A more realistic use case has emerged, and any progress made on [Hermes](https://github.com/adrianpk/hermes) will be retrofitted back into here, and, in turn, into Aquamarine.
+Many fronts open, just one person executing.

 ## Overview
 This is a sample app using the common example of a todo list.
 The example is designed to express the desired outcome for the generator library.